Dilant/B2METutorial/src/en/start/basic-operation.md

 ## Add objects

-Find the needed element in `Assets → Items` window and drag it into `Scene` window.
+Find the needed element in `Assets → Items` panel and drag it into `Scene` window.
 You'll see it in `Hierarchy` window at the end of the list, and you can change its position, posture or other parameters in `Inspector` window.

 Now you can place any objects you want -- and know that much more convenient ways of adjusting an object will be introduced later.